PARIS HAS NO MOUNTAINS, NO SEACOAST AND ITS RIVER IS UNIMPRESSIVE: ITS ALLURE COMES FROM THE ROYAL IMPRINT AND FEAR OF INSURRECTION.

 Paris in 1530 / zoom

-In medieval times participants (heralds, authorities, guild members, troops) met at the Saint-Denis Basilica, where the kings were buried.
+In medieval times participants (heralds, authorities, guild members, troops) met at the Saint-Denis Basilica in the north, where the kings were buried.
 Then they marched down the trade and pilgrimage route to enter town by the Saint-Denis gate:

-In the early 17th century, entries began at the Bastille fortress, on another side of town:
+In the early 17th century, the entry point was transferred to the Bastille fortress, on the eastern edge of town:

 The Royal Entry of Louis XIV, August 27, 1660 by Maurice Leloir, 1931